Community Health Needs Assessment

 - Organizations must fall within our Eastside service area (cities include: Bellevue, Issaquah, Kirkland, Newcastle, North Bend, Redmond, Sammamish and Snoqualmie.)

-- Build upon the positive Overlake Medical Center brand.
+- Partnerships that build upon the positive Overlake Medical Center & Clinics brand.

-- Leverage Overlake Medical Center expertise and resources.
+- Organizations that can leverage Overlake Medical Center & Clinics expertise and resources.

 *Requests for civic organization involvement, walks, runs and races must have an identified Overlake Medical Center and Clinics employee connection.